 1. We’ve given the power to create money to the banks, with no accountability

-Over 97% of all the money that exists in the UK was created by banks.
-Banks create this money when they make loans, which means that they effectively control where newly created money goes to in the economy.
+Banks create money when they make loans, which means that they effectively control where newly created money goes to in the economy.
 That means banks have the power to shape the economy.

 They’ve used this power to push up house prices, inflate speculative financial bubbles, and starve small businesses of investment.
 They have no legal obligation to use this massive power in the interests of society as a whole, and we have no way of holding them accountable when they use it badly.